bojand/talks/fsto-2018-grpc/slides.md

 ???

 - We can use metadata to send additional contextual information about calls
-- This can be used for authentication or tracing
+- This can be used for authentication, request id, or tracing
 - All implementations should support it
 - With Node.js just add it as an additional parameter